 Gender Equality Fund

-- The UN Trust Fund to End Violence against Women.
 This is a competitive global grant-making mechanism dedicated to addressing violence against women and girls in all its forms.

-- The Joint UN Programme on Essential Services for Women and Girls Subject to Violence.
 This global program led by UN Women fills the gap between the agreements made at the international level for responding to violence against women and service delivery at a local level.